Good Brothers (professional wrestling): Second return to NJPW (2025–present)

 On May 9, 2025, Gallows and Anderson returned to NJPW, teaming with The Young Bucks in a winning effort against Bullet Club War Dogs (Clark Connors, David Finlay, Gabe Kidd, and Gedo) on May 9 at Resurgence.

 Second return to independent circuit (2025–present)

 On May 10, 2025, the Good Brothers made their debut for Maple Leaf Pro Wrestling (MLP) at Northern Rising, where they faced David Finlay and Drilla Moloney of Bullet Club War Dogs with the match ending in a double countout.
 On July 5 at MLP Resurrection, the Good Brothers defeated Finlay and Moloney in a rematch.

+Pro Wrestling Noah (2026–present)

+On January 1, 2026, at Noah The New Year 2026, the Good Brothers made their Pro Wrestling Noah debut, defeating Kaito Kiyomiya and Jack Morris.

 Other media

-The Good Brothers along with fellow wrestler Rocky Romero run a podcast named Talk'N Shop.
+The Good Brothers host a weekly podcast named Talk'N Shop which is part of the expanding Talk'N Shop Network.

 During 2021 and 2022, AXS TV which aired Impact Wrestling (now TNA Impact! after the re-branding of Impact to TNA) created Bad A$$ Movie Night With The Good Brothers, where Gallows and Anderson hosted and provided commentary during breaks of popular movies being broadcast on the network.